TWO-MINUTE THRILL: Seahawks drive 94 yards for another late win and a 5-0 record

 Seattle then used its final time out.

+If there was anxiety in some places, Carroll said there wasn’t on the Seattle sideline.

+“It was just so poised,’’ Carroll said.
+“The players were so poised, the coaches were so poised.
+We talked through every single instance that was happening there.’’

-Wilson then got all the time he needed to allow Metcalf to get a step on safety Anthony Harris and he fired a perfect strike that Metcalf corralled to put Seattle up 27-26 with 15 seconds left.
+If the protection at times during the night was spotty, it wasn’t on the key play as Wilson then got all the time he needed to allow Metcalf to get a step on safety Anthony Harris and fired a perfect strike that Metcalf corralled to put Seattle up 27-26 with 15 seconds left.

-That felt like a lifetime compared to two earlier games decided in the same end zone earlier this season with six seconds and no time remaining.

 Other than those two minutes, Seattle had done nothing other than a stretch of 1:53 in the third quarter when it scored 21 points.

-But this is a team that seems to thrive living on the edge, and maybe that’s what Seattle needed on what was otherwise a mostly dull, dreary night.
+But this is as team that seems to thrive living on the edge, and maybe that’s what Seattle needed on what was otherwise a mostly dull, dreary night.

-Seattle trailed 13-0 at halftime.
-Then, after scoring 21 points in a span of 1:53 in the third quarter to take the lead and appear to make this another one of those games where the Seahawks start slowly but win it in the end, Seattle saw Minnesota resumed its dominance for the final quarter and a half.
+Seattle trailed 13-0 at halftime, with the Vikings holding the ball for more than 20 minutes

+But Carroll said he preached calm at the half, reminding them of a day he had stopped practice to go over how the team should react on a day when not much is going right.

+Carson then rumbled 29 yards for a touchdown to make it 21-13 at the 8:02 mark of the third quarter.

+The Vikings, though, didn’t wilt with two long drives to retake the lead.

-The Vikings drove 97 yards for the go-ahead touchdown midway through the fourth quarter, then got the ball back on the next drive with 5:45 left when Eric Wilson picked off a Russell Wilson pass and returned it to midfield.
+The Vikings drove 97 yards for the go-ahead touchdown midway through the fourth quarter then got the ball back on the next drive with 5:45 left when Eric Wilson picked off a Russell Wilson pass and returned it to midfield.

 The Vikings drove to the 6, where Mattison was stopped on a fourth-down run, Minnesota deciding to go for the kill shot instead of the field goal that would have put them up eight.